10 Reasons to Explore Highway 128 in Sonoma County

 A giant metal sculpture of a boar

-Standing 20 feet high and 30 feet long, and weighing six tons, this massive sculpture of a galloping mechanical boar is an arresting sight in front of Soda Rock Winery.
-Dubbed ‘Lord Snort’ by its creator, acclaimed Sonoma County sculptor Bryan Tedrick, this dynamic artwork can spin 360 degrees on its pedestal, and its head can nod up and down.
-Crafted with new and reclaimed steel, it took more than 1,000 hours to create, was delivered to the site in four pieces, and lifted into place with a crane.
+Standing 20 feet high and 30 feet long, this massive sculpture of a galloping mechanical boar is a sight in front of Soda Rock Winery in Healdsburg.
+Dubbed ‘Lord Snort’ by its creator, acclaimed Sonoma County sculptor Bryan Tedrick, this dynamic art piece can spin 360 degrees on its pedestal, and its head can nod up and down.
+Crafted with new and reclaimed steel, the six-ton installation took more than 1,000 hours to create.

 4. Geyserville